 - 5. Route the display cable through the routing guides on the palmrest and keyboard assembly [1]. - 6.
-Connect the display cable to the connector on the system board [2]. - 7.
-Affix the antenna cables to the system board [3].
+Adhere the antenna cables to the system board [2]. - 7.
+Connect the display cable and the optical drive cable to the connector on the system board [3, 4].

 - 1. Replace the WLAN

-- 2. Connect the battery cable to the connector on the system board.
+- 2. Replace the base cover

-- 3. Replace the base cover
+- 3. Replace the optical drive assembly

 - 4. Replace the SD memory card

 - 5. Follow the procedure in after working inside your computer